Tanweth/Poll-Box/README.md

 How to Install

-* Simply upload the file, and Advanced Sidebox will automatically install the module.
+* Simply upload what's in the Upload directory, and Advanced Sidebox will automatically install the module.

 Setting It Up